NaturalCycles/js-lib/readme.md

     yarn test
     yarn lint-all

-By default, it uses default configs for Prettier, TSLint (to be replaced by ESLint soon), Stylelint, that are included in this package (for convenience).
-You can override them by putting your own `prettier.config.js`, `tslint.json`, `stylelint.config.json` in the root folder of your project.
+By default, it uses default configs for Prettier, ESLint, Stylelint, that are included in this package (for convenience).
+You can override them by putting your own `prettier.config.js`, `.eslintrc.js`, `stylelint.config.json` in the root folder of your project.

 ## Conventions